XanaduAI/blackbird/README.rst

 * ``pi``

-You can also previously defined variable names in your expressions.
+You can also use previously defined variable names in your expressions.

 .. code-block:: python